chandbud5/Bolt_iot_python/README.md

 # Bolt_iot_python

-programs are in python and based on Bolt IoT course executed in ubuntu by me
+These projects are related to Internet of things(IoT).
+These programs are made to run on Bolt WiFi module.